-The Brain Research Foundation hosts the 14th Annual Neuroscience Day on Friday, January 17, 2014.
+The Brain Research Foundation hosted the 14th Annual Neuroscience Day on Friday, January 17, 2014.
 Neuroscience Day is an annual event sponsored by the Brain Research Foundation that introduces new, exciting research through poster presentations and lectures.
 This unique forum encourages scientific interaction among universities and gives the Chicago-area neuroscience community a chance to meet and share interests in an informal setting.

 Proper Helmet Fitting

 Properly Fit Helmets Save Lives - Protect your head and brain every time you ride.
 Bicycle helmets only provide safety when they are properly fitted, adjusted, and worn.
 A bicycle crash can happen at any time.
 A properly fitted bicycle helmet reduces the risk of head injury by as much as 85 percent and the risk of brain injury by as much as 88 percent.
 Helmets are the single most effective way to prevent head injuries resulting from bicycle crashes.
 Wearing a helmet each ride can encourage the same smart behavior in others.